 - 5.2.4.1 During play, coaches and other nonplaying team members may not enter the substitution zone.
-Outside the substitution zone, coaches and other nonplaying team members must remain farther from the court than an imaginary line that is 1.75 meters (70 inches) from and parallel to the sideline, or in their team warm-up area, and may not delay or disrupt the match.
-Failure to comply results in a delay sanction. - 5.2.4.2 When the ball is out of play, coaches may approach the court briefly to instruct players on the court in a nondisruptive manner, provided they are in the bench or warm-up area and do not enter the court, service zone or substitution zone. - 5.2.4.3 When the ball is out of play, only one coach at a time from each team may address the referees for the purposes of quickly clarifying a non-judgmental ruling, confirming the number of timeouts or substitutions his or her team has used, requesting a substitution, lineup check, or timeout (See Rule 11.2.6.3, Rule 11.3.3.1 and Rule 13.1.3.8), or lodging a protest (See Rule 17).
+Outside the substitution zone, coaches and other nonplaying team members must remain farther from the court than an imaginary line that is 1.75 meters (70 inches) from and parallel to the sideline, or in their team warmup area, and may not delay or disrupt the match.
+Failure to comply results in a delay sanction. - 5.2.4.2 When the ball is out of play, coaches may approach the court briefly to instruct players on the court in a nondisruptive manner, provided they are in the bench or warmup area and do not enter the court, service zone or substitution zone. - 5.2.4.3 When the ball is out of play, only the head coach from each team may address the referees for the purpose of quickly clarifying a non-judgmental rule or requesting a challenge.
+Any coach (See Rule 10.1.1.5) may confirm the number of timeouts or substitutions their team has used, request a substitution, lineup check or timeout (See Rule 11.2.6.3, Rule 11.3.3.1 and Rule 13.1.3.8), or lodge a protest (See Rule 17).
 Coaches may not enter the substitution zone to address the referees concerning judgment decisions at any time.
-Failure to comply results in an individual sanction to the head coach or the offending coach, at the discretion of the referees. - 5.2.4.4 Coaches must be in the bench area or warm-up area to request timeouts, substitutions or lineup checks.
+Failure to comply results in an individual sanction to the head coach or the offending coach, at the discretion of the referees. - 5.2.4.4 Coaches must be in the bench area or warmup area to request timeouts, substitutions or lineup checks.
 A request from another area is an improper request and is denied.